tk-notes/lucas-meier-blog/content/notes/2023/04/cait-sith-security-1-echo-broadcast/index.md

 \end{matrix}
 $$

-Except with negligible probability, the hashes won't collide.
+Except with negligible probability, the hashes won't collide, so we can replace the hash based check with an actual check of equality.

 $$
 \begin{matrix}
 \boxed{